Influencer Whitelisting

 Brand tracks results in Ads Manager

 It is not a “hand your login to the brand” arrangement.
 Platforms have built structured permission systems specifically so creators keep full account control.
-It is also not a replacement for the organic content relationship: the best whitelisting programs run alongside an active organic content calendar, not instead of one.
+It is also not a replacement for the organic content relationship: the best influencer whitelisting programs run alongside an active organic content calendar, not instead of one.
+For brands new to layered creator strategies, our guide on types of influencer marketing covers how whitelisting fits inside a broader creator stack alongside sponsored posts, gifting, and affiliate programs.

 2. Whitelisting vs. boosting vs. dark posts: the real differences